awesomemotive/wp101plugin/readme.txt

 For a complete list of changes, please see [the plugin's GitHub repository](https://github.com/leftlane/wp101plugin/blob/master/CHANGELOG.md).

+= 5.0.1 =
+* Ensure that legacy API keys are exchanged before making any other API requests.

 = 5.0.0 =
 * Complete rewrite of the plugin and backing APIs to bring even more content to the WP101 plugin.
 * Custom videos, course visibility, and permissions are now controlled via [the WP101 Plugin app](https://app.wp101plugin.com).

 == Upgrade Notice ==

+= 5.0.1 =
+* Resolves an issue some subscribers were seeing during API key migration.

 = 5.0.0 =
 * We’ve completely redesigned the WP101 Plugin from the ground-up, adding brand new features and improving the entire experience.